 If you’re struggling with the effects of opioid misuse, you aren’t alone.
 Opioid addiction can happen to people of any age, nationality or gender.
 Sadly, it’s a common condition in Arkansas and throughout the nation.
 More than 2 million Americans currently struggle with misusing opioids.

 Fortunately, hope is available.
-If you want to break the bonds of your addiction, you’ll find that AppleGate Recovery offers medication-assisted treatment for opioid addiction from our El Dorado, Arkansas location.
+If you want to break the bonds of your addiction, you’ll find that AppleGate Recovery in El Dorado offers medication-assisted treatment for opioid addiction.
 We invite you to learn more and decide if our outpatient recovery process is the right match for you.

 Medication-Assisted Treatment Options for Opioid Addiction

-AppleGate Recovery in El Dorado, AR, specializes in medication-assisted treatment (MAT) for opioid addiction.
+AppleGate Recovery in El Dorado specializes in medication-assisted treatment (MAT) for opioid addiction.
 We offer both prescriptions and therapy designed to help you in your recovery.
-The medications we prescribe can prevent cravings, decrease withdrawal symptoms and increase your safety if you do overdose.
-They include the following.
+The medications we prescribe can prevent cravings, decrease withdrawal symptoms and increase your safety if you overdose.

 What is Buprenorphine